 Urban stormwater runoff washes chemicals (oil, gasoline, salts, fertilizers etc.) and litter from surfaces such as roadways, parking lots and fields into streams, wetlands, rivers, and oceans.
 This affects our drinking water, aquatic life, and the health of our entire ecosystem.
 Trees act as mini-reservoirs, reducing runoff by intercepting and holding rain on leaves, branches, and bark, increasing infiltration and storage of rainwater through the tree's root system, and reducing soil erosion by slowing rainfall before it strikes the soil.

 Inspired by the beauty of these illustrations?

 Exercise your own, or your children's, artistic muscles by downloading the "Color Our Collections" coloring sheets found at the bottom of each tree page in this exhibit and color away!

 Text and Design: Eveline Ferretti and Jenny Leijonhufvud

 Color our Collection images: Daisy Wiley

-Mann Library gratefully acknowledges the support of the Elizabeth (Betty) Rowley Fund for Mann Library, the Bondareff Family Fund, and the Mann Library Excellence Fund in the production of exhibits at Mann Library.
+Mann Library also gratefully acknowledges the support of the Elizabeth (Betty) Rowley Fund for Mann Library, the Bondareff Family Fund, and the Mann Library Excellence Fund for the production of exhibits at Mann Library.